sovware/directorist/readme.txt

 ####CSV Bulk Importer

 Get a compelling user-friendly system that simplifies the migration process by letting you import thousands of listings from a CSV file.
-Directorist CSV Tool is painstakingly developed to corroborate a smoother migration process.
+Directorist Business Directory CSV Tool is painstakingly developed to corroborate a smoother migration process.

-* Complete migration to Directorist in just a few clicks.
+* Complete migration to Directorist Business Directory in just a few clicks.
 * Import thousands of listings or more in no time.
 * Map any field types to Directory listing fields.